cesiu/dotfiles/README.md

 #### Even more stuff I forget to do: ####
 * macOS uses Ctrl+Arrow to switch spaces, so it uses Alt+Arrow to move by words in terminal.
 This is inane.
 Change it.
+* There are a bunch of cool quicklook plugins.
+Just Google them.

 #### Stuff I need to check sometime: ####
 * ALE is running syntax checking on load?
 And not picking up flake8 configs?